Voz pasiva

 La voz pasiva (passive voice) is a construction that indicates that the subject is being acted upon by the verb, instead of doing the action.

-The "normal" passive (la pasiva perifrástica)
+The "conventional" passive (la pasiva perifrástica)

 For example: